aegybab/aegybab/README.md

 shakes my head my brain shortcircuits often
 typically non verbal / semi verbal
 pull up in the whip and go fast like ferrawriiiii
+im cringe so be careful its like the plague
 + **IM GOING TO EXPLODE!!!** ![](https://cdn.discordapp.com/attachments/729124835296280689/1087785064059916319/image.png)